joonsang-yoon/joonsang/README.md

-# Modular Chisel Starter with Mill
+# Chisel Arithmetic Library

-A Linux-first starter repo for Chisel projects.
-It gives you a working Mill build, a small Makefile wrapper, two tiny example modules, and a generic elaboration entrypoint so you can generate SystemVerilog from a fully qualified module name instead of writing one-off launchers for every block.
+This snapshot turns the starter project into a floating-point arithmetic workspace centered on `HardFloat`.
+The lightweight demo modules and generic elaboration launcher are still present, but the main value is now the checked-in floating-point RTL, the supporting `HardUtils` library, the Berkeley-backed verification flow, and the research material that explains part of the implementation.

-## What this snapshot gives you
+## What is in this snapshot

-- a working Chisel + Mill workspace with sensible defaults
+- `HardFloat` for floating-point arithmetic, conversion, compare, divide, and square root
-- a simple cross-package example using `TopLevelModule` and `ExternalModule`
+- `HardUtils` for reusable arithmetic helpers such as masks, reducers, counters, and buffers
-- `make` targets for elaboration, formatting, cleanup, and help
+- Berkeley SoftFloat/TestFloat submodules for reference vectors and validation utilities
-- `TopLevelModule/src/Elaborate.scala` for module-by-name elaboration
+- digit-recurrence research notes, figures, and Python plot generators
-- `scripts/setup.sh` for installing the local Linux toolchain
+- CI, formatting, and editor configuration for day-to-day development

 ## Repository layout